Executive Vice President of Baseball Operations & General Manager

 - Named one of the Top 50 Most Influential Hispanics in Michigan in 2003.

-- His son, Alex, is the Tigers starting catcher.
+- His son, Alex, is a catcher for the Chicago White Sox.

-- Is the son of Ralph Avila, retired vice president of the Dodgers.
+- Is the son of Ralph Avila, retired Vice President of the Los Angeles Dodgers.